esmero/archipelago-documentation/docs/inthewild.md

 - [Web Archives Interest Group](https://webarchive.archipelago.nyc)

-_*Please reach out to [Allison Lund](https://github.com/alliomeria) if you have a public Archipelago instance you'd like to share here.
-Thank you!_

 ## Still Brewing

-The following Archipelago instances are not yet publicly-accessible.
-Active links will be made available in future updates, stay tuned!
+The following Archipelago instances are still brewing.
+Please be aware that the following links may change, and stay tuned for future updates.

 - [Digital Culture of Metropolitan New York (DCMNY)](http://dcmny.org)
-  - *_migration to Archipelago by mid/late 2021_
+  - *_migration to Archipelago began Spring 2021_

 - [Empire Archival Discovery Cooperative (EADC) Finding Aid Toolkit](https://archipelago.senylrc.org/)
    - _Supported by the Southeastern New York Library Resources Council (SENYLRC)_

+_*Please reach out to [Allison Lund](https://github.com/alliomeria) if you have a public Archipelago instance you'd like to share here.
+Thank you!_

 ---